skylee03/clojask-website/content/md/posts/API.md

 `min`: Find the min value (use `clojure.core/compare` as the comparator)

-Besides these given functions, you are also welcomed to define your own.
+In addition to these given functions, you are also welcomed to define your own aggregation function.

 ##### How to define group-by aggregation functions?